ibrahim10h/PyAMI/README.md

    mkdir secret_neuralnet_models/agent1_secret_models/
    mkdir secret_neuralnet_models/agent2_secret_models/
    ```
+  - Again, the inner subdirectories are empty by default, but the subdirectories themselves must be created for the program to run.

 ### 2. JSON file format for agent parameters
 There are two multi-agent deployed settings available, along with their own agent classes: